-The States' Trading Supervisory Board shall deliver or oversee the delivery of those operational functions which immediately before the 1st of May, 2016 were delivered by:
+The States' Trading Supervisory Board shall deliver or oversee the delivery of -

-- (a) the Public Services Department, in relation to the following operational functions only: - o Management of Guernsey and Alderney airports - o Management of St Peter Port and St Sampson's Harbours including: - Coast guard services - Guernsey register of British ships. - Maritime safety including the investigation of marine accidents, provision of navigational aids, safety information and liaison with search and rescue services - Monitoring the compliance with international and local laws of all vessels in Bailiwick waters and control of shipping in Bailiwick waters, excluding receiver of wreck and responding to pollution at sea - Pilotage services - o Management of the collection, disposal and recovery of solid waste - The Waste Disposal Authority - o Management of the public water supply and waste water disposal including: - Monitoring water catchment area for pollution & nutrient levels - Management of controlled streams - Collection and treatment of rainfall - Water pollution - Management of a direct labour organisation and emergency works response team (States' Works) - (b) the Commerce and Employment Department, in relation to the following operational functions only: - o Management of the Guernsey Dairy including liaison with its stakeholders - (c) the Culture and Leisure Department, in relation to the following operational functions only: - o Administration and promotion of the Channel Islands' lottery - (d) the Treasury and Resources Department, in relation to the following operational functions only: - o Shareholder's functions and duties in respect of the States' trading companies - Management and administration of all States-owned and leased property and real estate including the provision of advice to the organisation on property matters and the provision of corporate engineering and architectural services
+- (a) Operational functions relating to - - 1.
+Management of Guernsey and Alderney airports - 2.
+Management of St Peter Port and St Sampson's Harbours including: - Coast guard services - Guernsey register of British ships - Maritime safety including the investigation of marine accidents, provision of navigational aids, safety information and liaison with search and rescue services - Monitoring the compliance with international and local laws of all vessels in Bailiwick waters and control of shipping in Bailiwick waters, excluding receiver of wreck and responding to pollution at sea - Pilotage services - 3.
+Management of the collection, disposal and recovery of solid waste - 4.
+The Waste Disposal Authority - 5.
+Management of the public water supply and waste water disposal including: - Monitoring water catchment area for pollution & nutrient levels - Management of controlled streams - Collection and treatment of rainfall - Water pollution - 6.
+Management of a direct labour organisation and emergency works response team (States' Works) - 7.
+Management of the Guernsey Dairy including liaison with its stakeholders - 8.
+Administration and promotion of the Channel Islands' lottery - 9.
+Shareholder's functions and duties in respect of the States' trading companies. - (b) Any other operational functions for which the States' Trading Supervisory Board was responsible for delivering or overseeing immediately before 13th August 2019.

-• Transport Licensing Authority - Operational Functions
+Transport Licensing Authority - Operational Functions

-The Transport Licensing Authority shall deliver or oversee the delivery of those operational functions which immediately before the 1st of May, 2016 were delivered by the Commerce & Employment Department in relation to the regulation and licensing of transport services under the Air Transport Licensing (Guernsey) Law, 1995, including the issuing of air route licences.
+The Transport Licensing Authority shall deliver or oversee the delivery of -

+- (a) Operational functions relating to: - Providing administrative support for the regulation and licensing of transport services under the Air Transport Licensing (Guernsey) Law, 1995, including the issuing of air route licences. - (b) Any other operational functions for which the Transport Licensing Authority was responsible for delivering or overseeing immediately before 13th August 2019.